PaschalKen/SeeFit/README.md

 - **README.md**
 - **server.js**

+- I chose to use this folder structure to organise the various componenrs of the application in a logical and modular manner.
+This approach promotes code maintainability and scalability.
+I have separated the client-side code and the server-side code into different folders.
+The `client` folder contains all the front-end assets, including the `media` files(images), `screen` components, and `scripts` for specific functionalities that have to do with the front-end.
+- The `server.js` file is the entry point for the node.js server, handling server-side logic and routing.
+- The `sw.js` file is the service worker script which enables caching and backround sync for the Progressive Web App.

 ## API
 The server side of the project contains a file `hiitboard.js` which contains APIs that communicate with the server to perform the following operations: